JTSDK/jtsdk64-tools/docs/setup/postinstall.md

 ## VC Redist Install

-The first action will be to downloand and install MS VS Redist.
+The first action will be to download and install MS VS Redist.
 This is mostly automated, but you will be prompted to allow installation by the normal Windows UAC prompts.

 <figure>
   <img src="../images/3-Run-Setup-5.PNG" width=auto />